Potential new class of black holes that are smaller than researchers believed possible.

 One clue: Black holes often exist in something called a binary system.
 This simply means that two stars are close enough to one another to be locked together by gravity in a mutual orbit around one another.
 When one of those stars dies, the other can remain, still orbiting the space where the dead star — now a black hole or neutron star — once lived, and where a black hole or neutron star has formed.

 For years, the black holes scientists knew about were all between approximately five and 15 times the mass of the sun.
-The known neutron stars are generally no bigger than about 2.1 times the mass of the sun — if they were above 2.5 times the sun’s mass, they would collapse to a black hole
+The known neutron stars are generally no bigger than about 2.1 times the mass of the sun — if they were above 2.5 times the sun’s mass, they would collapse into a black hole

 But in the summer of 2017, a survey called LIGO — the Laser Interferometer Gravitational-Wave Observatory — saw two black holes merging together in a galaxy about 1.8 million light-years away.
-One of those black holes was about 31 times the mass of the sun; the other about 25 times the mass of the sun.
+One of those black holes was about 31 times the mass of the sun; the other was about 25 times the mass of the sun.

 “Immediately, everyone was like ‘wow,’ because it was such a spectacular thing,” Thompson said.
 “Not only because it proved that LIGO worked, but because the masses were huge.
 Black holes that size are a big deal — we hadn’t seen them before.”